dadaPipes/Unofficial-Reqnroll-Documentation/Docs/docs/installation-and-setup/setup-an-ide-for-reqnroll.md

 1. Open Visual Studio 2022

-2. From the Extensions menu, choose the Manage Extensions… command.
+2. In the top of the Visual Studio window, in the main menu bar, locate and click **Extensions** in the menu,
+   select the **Manage Extensions…** option from the dropdown.

-3. On the dialog, make sure that Online is selected from the list on the left and type Reqnroll to the Search text box on the right top corner.
+3. On the dialog, make sure that the **Browse** tab is selected and type **Reqnroll** to the Search text box.

-4. Choose the Reqnroll for Visual Studio 2022 from the list and click on the Download button.
+4. Choose the **Reqnroll for Visual Studio 2022** from the list and click on the **Install** button.

 5. Restart Visual Studio 2022.

 # [Visual Studio Code](#tab/vs-code)

 For using Reqnroll with Visual Studio Code, you can choose from multiple available extensions.
-We recommend using the Cucumber [extension](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official).
+We recommend using the [Cucumber extension](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official).

 In order to use the navigation features of the extension, you should configure the location of your feature files and step definition classes within your repository.